kelvinjuliusarmandoh/kelvinjuliusarmandoh/README.md

 # Hi there 👋
 ## About Me
 I am Kelvin from Indonesia.
-A Machine Learning Engineer, with background as an Electrical Engineer.
+With background as an Electrical Engineer.

 ## Educations
 ![Udemy](https://img.shields.io/badge/Udemy-A435F0?style=for-the-badge&logo=Udemy&logoColor=white)